 Editor’s note: The following selection is taken from the autobiography “Life Sketches of Ellen G. White” (pp. 22-24).

 The following summer [in 1841] my parents went to the Methodist camp meeting at Buxton, Maine, taking me with them.
 I was fully resolved to seek the Lord in earnest there, and obtain, if possible, the pardon of my sins.
-There was a great longing in my heart for the Christian’s hope and the peace that comes of believing.
+There was a great longing in my heart for the Christian’s hope and the peace that comes from believing.

 Come to a Gracious Savior

-I was much encouraged while listening to a discourse from the words, “I will go in unto the king, … and if I perish, I perish.”
+I was very encouraged while listening to a discourse from the words, “I will go in unto the king, … and if I perish, I perish.”
 Esther 4:16.
 In his remarks the speaker referred to those who were wavering between hope and fear, longing to be saved from their sins and receive the pardoning love of Christ, yet held in doubt and bondage by timidity and fear of failure.
 He counseled such ones to surrender themselves to God, and venture upon His mercy without delay.
 They would find a gracious Savior ready to present to them the scepter of mercy, even as Ahasuerus offered to Esther the signal of his favor.
 All that was required of the sinner, trembling in the presence of his Lord, was to put forth the hand of faith and touch the scepter of His grace.
 The touch insured pardon and peace.

 Those who were waiting to make themselves more worthy of divine favor before they ventured to claim the promises of God were making a fatal mistake.
 Jesus alone cleanses from sin; He only can forgive our transgressions.
 He has pledged Himself to listen to the petition and grant the prayer of those who come to Him in faith.
 Many have a vague idea that they must make some wonderful effort in order to gain the favor of God.
 But all self-dependence is vain.
 It is only by connecting with Jesus through faith that the sinner becomes a hopeful, believing child of God.